Getting to the DFDS Seaways car and passenger ferry boat terminals in Copenhagen and Oslo is easy by bus, taxi, train, metro, or walking.

 DFDS has a special shuttle bus for ferry passengers only.
 Buy the ticket online or on the boat, as tickets are not sold on the bus.
 The bus stop close to Nørreport Station.

-Copenhagen public transportation bus 26 and 27 stop directly at the ferry terminal – use bus stop Færgeterminal Søndre Frihavn (Dampfærgevej).
+Copenhagen public transportation bus 27 stops directly at the ferry terminal – use bus stop Færgeterminal Søndre Frihavn.
 Tickets may be bought from the driver and all forms of day passes and travel cards are accepted.

 From Copenhagen Airport to the DFDS ferry terminal, several options are available but the following two are the simplest:

-- The easier is to take a train from the airport towards Helsingør and change at Østerport station to bus 26 or 27 or walk.
+- The easier is to take a train from the airport towards Helsingør and change at Østerport station to bus 27 or walk.
 The train runs generally three times per hour.

-- Alternatively take the metro to Kongs Nytorv station and then change to bus 26.
-The metro runs very frequently.
+- Alternatively, take the metro to Kongs Nytorv station and then change metro M3 or M4 to catch bus 27 from Østerport station.

 Other options are not really worth the added transfer hassles.
 Traveling time for either way is less than 40 minutes and requires as zone 1-3 ticket, currently DKK36 if bought as a single ticket from a bus driver or station vending machine.